kshitij-raj-sharma/OSMSG-stats/CONTRIBUTING.md

 ### Coding Standards
 1. Python Style Guide: Follow the PEP 8 Python style guide for the backend.
 Format your code using black.

-2. Commit standards: Follow [commitizen](https://github.com/commitizen-tools/commitizen) Standards
+2. Commit standards: Follow [commitizen](https://github.com/commitizen-tools/commitizen) Conventional Commit Standards

 3. Documentation Style: Use the NumPy docstrings style to document your code.